01mf02/jq-lang-spec/semantics.md

 The problem here is that "$..$" yields values closer to the root before values closer to the leaves.
 We call this strategy "root-first", as opposed to "leaf-first".

-Next, let us consider how path-less updates would evaluate
+Next, let us consider how pathless updates would evaluate
 $.. \update f$ if "$..$" was interpreted like above.
 This, again, performs updates root-first.
 Using @tab:update-props, we can show that this is equivalent to